-There are so many myths & phony design rules, that you can wind up half armed with too much information.
+There are so many myths and phony design rules, you can wind up half armed with too much information.

-Don’t Sit On the Furniture: It’s Old And Uncomfortable.
+Blast from the past.
 There are many reasons to value the use of antique furniture in your overall design scheme, but you have to be honest about the upholstered pieces.
-Antique sofas are often too narrow for real comfort and you might not be able to have the “innards” upgraded to a more modern standard of comfort without sacrificing the original fabric.
+Antique sofa seats are often too narrow for real comfort and you might not be able to have the “innards” upgraded to a more modern standard of comfort without sacrificing the original fabric.

-Many “Design Authorities” fail to mention that if your design solution makes you uncomfortable, it’s the wrong solution.
+Many “Design Authorities” fail to mention that if your design solution makes you uncomfortable, it’s the wrong answer.

 Living well with antiques doesn’t work just as a concept.
 If you don’t want to part with a beloved piece, regardless of discomfort, see if you can work it in as an accent piece somewhere.
 If the entry hall is large enough, your charming antique sofa would be welcoming to all.
 Another place could be the main room but not part of the “conversation area” seating.
 It might look great in front of a window at the end of the room as an interesting large scale “objet”.

 Are you kidding me?
 Can’t say I’m a fan of copies of anything, although there are circumstances when a copy is appropriate.
 Let’s say you have four matching antique or vintage dining chairs but you actually need six.
 A good craftsman can duplicate the chairs you need so well that only a professional furniture expert will be able to tell the difference.
 Fair enough.

 Always remember that “Faux” is French for “Fake”.
 Having established the “maybe OK’s “ for copies, there are a couple of “you oughta know better” situations that will never be your best idea, unless you really are kidding.

 - Plastic flowers always look bad.
 Using them outdoors is beyond ridiculous.
 The same goes for those silly gnomes…even though I’ll admit, they are kinda cute.